-- Enterprise information management
+- Enterprise information

+management

+- EDRMS

 - Enterprise architecture

-- EDRMS

 - Recordkeeping systems

+- noooranoopii

-he Sundsvall (pictured above) and Härnösand municipalities will provide the platform for a new research centre's major project for 2009-2011, which brings together experience in researching recordkeeping issues in small and medium enterprises as well as expertise in enterprise information architecture and content management.
+The Sundsvall (pictured above) and Härnösand municipalities will provide the platform for a new research centre's major project for 2009-2011, which brings together experience in researching recordkeeping issues in small and medium enterprises as well as expertise in enterprise information architecture and content management.
 The last two provide an umbrella for document, records and archives management, Web content management and business process management.